usbpendrive/react-boiler-plate/README.md

-# react-boiler-plate
-React boilerplate with Webpack 4
+React boilerplate with Webpack 4 and Babel 7.